pohib/Resolution-Changer/README.md

 # (en) Resolution Changer

 A program for automatically changing the screen resolution when the specified process is started.
-Suitable for those who use stretched resolution in applications / games in "full-screen in the window" mode.
+Suitable for those who use stretched resolution in applications / games in "fullscreen window" mode.

 ## Functionality